 Instead, the always-on feature always displays your clock face or the current time.

 - To see your clock face, you must choose one that supports always-on display mode.

 - Clock faces without an always-on display mode use a default analog or digital time display.

 So when your Fitbit with Always-On times out, instead of getting a black/blank screen, you’ll either see your clock face or the current time.

-For folks with devices that offer Screen Timeout settings, it’s easy to change how long your screen stays on without interacting.
+For folks with devices that offer Screen Timeout settings to change how long your screen stays on without interacting.

 Unfortunately, for those of us with older Fitbits or trackers that don’t offer this timeout adjustment, you need to keep interacting with your Fitbit to keep the screen from timing out.

-However, that interaction does not need to be a large one–it can be something small, like wiggling your screen with your finger.
+However, that interaction does not need to be a large one–it can be something minor, like wiggling your screen with your finger.